cp3402-students/project-group-c-work-buster/README.md

 Here is the full complete version of the website.
 Use this space to show useful examples of how a project can be used.

-For the access to the documentation, please refer to the [Web File](https://github.com/your-username/your-repository/releases/latest/download/your-file.zip).
+For the access to the documentation, please refer to the [Web_Resource](https://github.com/your-username/your-repository/releases/latest/download/your-file.zip).